Comprehensive Analysis of Maximum Power Association Policy for Cellular Networks Using Distance and Angular Coordinates: Conclusions

 \section{Conclusions}

 In this work, a novel stochastic geometry framework was proposed for mmWave cellular networks to address the role of the angular distances in a maximum power based association policy under a realistic beam management procedure.
-This necessitated the inclusion of both angular and Eudlidean distances in the analysis of cell association, which is a key novelty of this paper.
-Three association policies were considered for comparison: i) a realistic maximum power-based policy, ii) an angular distance-based policy, and iii) a minimum distance-based policy.
-Accordingly, coverage probability analysis was conducted under the three association policies and exact-form expressions were derived.
-Subsequently, the definition for the dominant interferer in mmWave networks is reconsidered and coverage probability analysis is performed under the dominant interferer approach for Policy 2 and Policy 3.
+This necessitated the inclusion of both angular and Euclidean distances in the analysis of cell association, which is a key novelty of this paper.
+Three association policies were considered for comparison.
+Subsequently, coverage probability analysis was conducted for the three policies and exact-form expressions were derived.
+Subsequently, the definition for the dominant interferer in mmWave networks is reconsidered and performance analysis is conducted under the dominant interferer approach for \textit{all} policies.
 As a key system-level insight, it was shown that considering merely Euclidean distance-based policy for determining both the serving and the dominant interfering BS, even in a LOS ball in mmWave networks, is inaccurate.
 Moreover, the impact of angular distances in the misalignment error was addressed.
-Indeed, by considering realistic antenna patterns for capturing the misalignment errors, even small error will impact the received signal power and hence angular distances play a key role in realistic performance analysis of mmWave networks.
+Indeed, by considering realistic patterns for capturing misalignment, even small errors will impact the received signal power and hence angular distances play a key role in realistic performance analysis of mmWave networks.

 \appendices